Ike-G/perlinNoiseSketch/README.md

 Apologies to anyone who may attempt to fork this repository, nothing in this script was written with the intention of promoting readability, or even being good code (as you may have noticed from the four identical for loops in the main function, or the fact that my main function does not contain the main program).
 This is my first attempt at generative art, so my main priority was just producing something, as opposed to creating a program to be used repeatedly by others.
 Consider this repository as documentation of my method more than anything else.

 Credit to Tim Holman for his [Generative Art Speedrun Lecture](https://youtu.be/4Se0_w0ISYk) which gave me the idea to fire projectiles through a kind of perlin noise.
-Admittedly I've used the ideas behind perlin noise fairly loosely here so it's arguable that this repository should be renamed, but it's still present in most of the images so I'm not going to change the title.
+Admittedly I've used the ideas behind perlin noise fairly loosely here so it's arguable that this repository should be renamed, but it's still present in most of the images so I feel the title is justified at least for the moment.

 ## Gallery